-For the 2022-23 school year, the planned goal remains the same.
-Upon careful analysis of the eight state priorities, the school strategically realigned its actions under each of the three goals so that the state priorities aligned with the goal.
+For the 2023-24 school year, the planned goal remains the same.
+Upon careful analysis of the eight state priorities, the school is aligned with the state priorities.
 Goal one pertains to conditions for learning, which includes Priority 1: Basic Services; Priority 2: State Standards; and Priority 7: Course Access.
 The school also ensured that all measurable outcomes required by the state were included in this year's LCAP.
-Upon reflection of prior practice, the school added in an action about diversity, equity and inclusion as well as MTSS.
-Any actions under other goals in the LCAP pertaining to professional learning were incorporated under goal one.
-In the 2021-22 LCAP, there was a financial data entry error that caused all actions to repeat multiple times, so all actions were removed per LACOE's instructions and reentered so that the actions did not repeat themselves.